Shop with small local businesses to avoid holiday shipping delays

 Both stores do take orders to send by mail.
 As shipping deadlines pass, they say there are some advantages to shopping in person for last-minute gifts.

 “Tuesday is about your deadline to get it there before Christmas.
 So they come in, we can get it out that day or the next.
-They, you know, get the personal experience of us trying to help them out.”
+They get the personal experience of us trying to help them out.”

 Thomas said: “You don’t know if it’s going to be able to get there in time.
 Once we deliver it to the post office, it is out of our hands.
 We hope you will be able to get it by Christmas, but we really suggest shopping in-store.”

 They’re encouraging shoppers to support locals when getting last-minute gifts.
-And shopping in person is going to be crucial as we get closer to Christmas.
+Shopping in person is going to be crucial as we get closer to Christmas.

 A local shipping agency we spoke to says Monday is the last day for shipping before Christmas.
 Even then, getting items in time or sending them out is a toss-up.